How to open, view, and edit the contents of a file on a computer

 Once you have edited the file or typed the information for the file, click File, and choose Exit.
 If you do not have a mouse, see the edit command page for keyboard shortcuts and other navigation tips.

-After clicking exit, if any changes were made, you'll be asked if you want to save the file.
+After clicking exit, if any changes were made, you'll be asked to save the file.
 Click Yes to finalize your changes.

 • See our edit command page for further information on this command.